 Instructions

 - Preheat the oven to 350°F (175°C).
-Place the oven rack to the middle level.
+Place the oven rack on the middle level.

-- Coat the inside of a deep 9 x 13-inch baking pan with about 1 tablespoon of room temperature butter.
+- Coat the inside of a deep 9 x 13-inch baking pan with about 1 tablespoon of room-temperature butter.
 Set aside.

-- Place the room temperature toasted bread in a large bowl.
+- Place the room-temperature toasted bread in a large bowl.
 Set aside.

 - In a large saucepan, over medium heat, add 1 tablespoon of olive oil.